 "This pre-proposal does not obligate the University of North Dakota to this project.
 Upon request from the sponsor, a formal and properly authorized proposal will be submitted."

-At the SMHS, the signature process for externally sponsored proposals requires the review and signature of many individuals, so please allow five days to obtain the required signatures after the SMHS has signed off on the proposal.
-The following individuals need to sign the proposal routing form:
+At the SMHS, the signature process for externally sponsored proposals requires the review and signature of many individuals, so please allow five business days to obtain the required signatures after the SMHS has signed off on the proposal.
+The following individuals need to sign the proposal:

 - Principal Investigator(s)